 In Windows 10, the following dialog box will be displayed, when a PUP file is blocked:

-If you think that a program has been wrongfully identified as PUA, you can submit the file here.
+TIP: If you think that a program developed by you has been wrongfully identified as PUA, you can submit the file here.

 This post shows how you can harden Windows Defender protection to the highest levels on Windows 10 by changing a few Group Policy settings.